Xyckens/SEAME-Cluster-24-25/README.md

 ## Repo strucutre

 - **Jetracer**: ROS2 workspace with the source code running on the raspberryPi
-- **ros2_containers**: Contain the Dockerfile to build the project in a container as well as launch script to put the container up with access rights to essential hardware components.
+- **JetRacer_container**: Contain the Dockerfile to build the project in a container as well as launch script to put the container up with access rights to essential hardware components.
 - **ECU_code**: code running on the **Arduino uno**

 ---

-## Technical Requirements

-### Hardware
+## Hardware

 - **Raspberry Pi 4**: Ideal for handling the computational requirements of real-time GUI and CAN data processing.
 - **Jetson nano**: Ideal for handling image processing / machine learning (GPU accelerated computation)